• Skip to primary navigation

 4. Click the None option.

-Our article continues below with more information and pictures for each of the steps.
+Our article continues below with more information on how to remove highlights in Google Docs, including pictures of these steps.

-Adding a highlight color to some text in a document is an easy wat to make that text stand out from the rest of the document.
+Adding a highlight color to some text in a document is an easy way to make that text stand out from the rest of the document.

 But highlighting isn’t something that every document reader will enjoy, and your school, workplace, or organization may actually prefer that you don’t use formatting like that in your documents.